 With the remote control for an adjustable bed, you can elevate your head to whatever height is comfortable for you.
 Raising your head just a few inches can open up your airway and prevent snoring.
 If you don’t have an adjustable bed, try propping your head up with an extra pillow!

 2. Sleep on Your Side

 Instead of sleeping on your back, try sleeping on your side on a body-contouring memory foam mattress.
-On your side, your tongue does not fall backwards into your throat and obstruct the airway.
+When you sleep on your side, your tongue does not fall backwards into your throat and obstruct the airway.

 3. Exercise More Often

-An adjustable bed and memory foam mattress can allow you to respond to your body’s movements and pain points, ultimately providing you an uninterrupted (by snoring) night’s sleep.
+What’s our go-to remedy to stop snoring?
+An adjustable bed and memory foam mattress, such as this one.
+It allows you to respond to your body’s movements and pain points more fluidly, ultimately resulting in an uninterrupted (by snoring) night’s sleep.